nextgis/docs_ngweb/source/create_other.rst

 * change a current key-value pair
 * delete a key-value pair

 A lookup table can be exported to a CSV file.
+It comes in handy if you want to use to create a `data collection form <https://docs.nextgis.com/docs_formbuilder/source/controls.html#fb-edit-combobox-pic>`_.

-You can also connect a lookup table to a field of a vector layer.
-This way while editing the layer you can choose attribute values from the list.
-To add a lookup table to the layer, open the Edit dialog and to to the Attributes tab.
-In the row of the attribute click on the downward arrow in the Lookup table column.
+You can also link a connect a lookup table `to a vector layer field <https://docs.nextgis.com/docs_ngweb/source/layers_settings.html#lookup-add-to-field>`_, This way while editing the layer you can choose attribute values from the list.

 See how to work with lookup tables in our video: